AndrewPrifer/hypercomp/README.md

 - **kernel**: `number[]` - Kernel matrix values.
 - **config**: (optional) Configuration options.
   - **edgeMode**: `"duplicate" | "wrap" | "none"` - Edge handling mode.
+  - **order**: `number | number[]` - Kernel size.
+If a single number is provided, it is assumed to be a square kernel.
+When an array is provided, the first element is the width and the second element is the height.
   - **bias**: `number` - Bias value.
   - **divisor**: `number` - Divisor value.
   - **targetX**: `number` - Target X coordinate.